German defense chief recommends international security zone in Syria | The China Post

 Resume the fight against extremist terrorism

-“In my opinion, it requires a stronger European initiative,” Kramp-Karrenbauer told DW.

-Last week, Chancellor Merkel proposed a summit with France, the United Kingdom and Turkey to discuss the escalating situation in northern Syria.
-At least 160,000 civilians have been displaced since the October 9 invasion, according to the United Nations Office for the Coordination of Humanitarian Affairs.
+Last week, Merkel proposed a summit with France, the United Kingdom and Turkey to discuss the escalating situation in northern Syria.
+At least 160,000 civilians have been displaced since the October 9 incursion, according to the United Nations Office for the Coordination of Humanitarian Affairs.

 Now, Kramp-Karrenbauer is calling for concrete recommendations for a security zone to be worked out within the longstanding Franco-German Defense and Security Council, together with the UK.